 We’re looking for 1337, not 75.86, so we move on.
 Doing so repeatedly will show you that of all the answer choices, E gets you very close to your target.
 (You won’t always get an exact answer due to rounding in the answer choices.)

 While this technique isn’t foolproof, it’s much better than simply giving up if you’re not 100% sure how to start.

 Lastly, every student needs to take advantage of the process of elimination.
-This technique applies to all sections of the ACT, SAT, and Subject Tests, but it is particularly useful in the Reading sections of the ACT and SAT, the English section of the ACT, and the Writing and Language test of the SAT.
+This technique applies to all sections of the ACT, SAT, and AP exams, but it is particularly useful in the Reading sections of the ACT and SAT, the English section of the ACT, and the Writing and Language test of the SAT.

 Don’t ask, “Which answer do I agree with?”
 Ask, “How can I disagree with this answer choice?”

 In many cases, the correct answer on a multiple-choice test will be hidden in vague or unremarkable language.
 Suppose there were a reading passage that discussed how—in the months leading up to the American Revolutionary War—Thomas Jefferson and John Adams wrote the Declaration of Independence together.
 A correct answer choice to a question about this passage might read:

 “In the months preceding a conflict, two prominent men collaborated on a document.”